-If a reference flat is not provided to the recipe, the button options on the upper left are a) the master flat image (default), and b) a histogram of the values in each image.
-The histograms (Figure 8.7) show the pixel value distribution over ten bins within a range of the median value $\pm$ 7.4 times the median absolute deviation (equivalent to $5\sigma$ for a Gaussian distribution).
+If a reference flat is not provided to the recipe, the button options are a) the master flat image (default), and b) a histogram of the values in each image.
+The histograms (Figure 8.5) show the pixel value distribution over ten bins within a range of the median value $\pm$ 7.4 times the median absolute deviation (equivalent to $5\sigma$ for a Gaussian distribution).
 The panels also show the useful values for how the pixel values are distributed (median, mean, median absolute deviation, and root-mean-square deviation from mean).